TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 While this lesson shares some examples on ways to clean up code, in reality, every organization will have different specific approaches, some of which may differ slightly from our examples in this lesson.
 Nothing is absolute.

 What matters most is that these approaches all serve the same overall purpose - improve code readability and maintainability.
-Until a time comes where you need to follow a specific set of conventions, it is sensible to follow some kind of conventions and be consistent with them.
+Until a time comes where you need to follow a specific set of conventions, it is sensible to follow some convention and be consistent with them.

 </div>